alasco-tech/alasco-tech.github.io/_posts/2019-02-14-engineer-to-pm.md

 date: 2019-02-14
 layout: post
 title: When an engineer becomes product manager
+thumb: engineer_productmanager.jpg
 subtitle: ...how to build a development pipeline that makes it super convenient to check out new features
+teaseralt: Software engineer in front of a white board
+description: Read about how an engineer became a product manager at Alasco and how to build a development pipeline that makes it super convenient to check out new features.
 ---
 In this post, I would like to talk about our infrastructure and how we deploy.
 I, Sebastian, had been coding the initial version of Alasco.
 As time went on and the team grew, I moved into the product manager role.
 Today I am responsible for the product, but more from a strategic point and less from a technical point.
 My transition was gradual, at first I stopped writing features and the last thing I worked on was infrastructure - both because I enjoy it for the empowerment it gives and because it’s quite decoupled from the daily product development work.